Goldman Sachs, Redpoint finance new round in Brazil's Olist

 Goldman Sachs, which leads the $23 million financing and will appoint a board member, is investing in Olist through its old merchant banking unit, currently part of the bank's asset management division.
 It also invests in payments fintech Iugu and oncologic services provider Oncoclinicas.

-Besides Goldman, Redpoint and SoftBank, Olist’s investors include Valor Capital, Velt Partners, FJ Labs, Península Participacoes and software and consumer investor Kevin Efrusy.
+Besides Goldman, Redpoint and SoftBank (9984.T), Olist's investors include Valor Capital, Velt Partners, FJ Labs, Península Participacoes and software and consumer investor Kevin Efrusy.

 Our Standards: The Thomson Reuters Trust Principles.